 - A network of people who can visit families with a diagnosis of Down syndrome – at home or in the hospital, pre or post birth.

-- Coffee mornings for mums and dads with young babies and children with Down syndrome.
+- Local support groups for mums and dads with young babies and children with Down syndrome.

 - Active social clubs for people with Down syndrome aged 13 to 17 and 18 and over.